 This is the second and last part of my two series write up on cake decorating basics.
-The first series was on cake boards, and the reason I've included cake boards one of the basics for cake decorating is because they are absolutely necessary for all cakes and not having them ready can really disrupt the entire cake decorating plan (based on my experience!).
+The first series was on cake boards.
+And the reason I've included cake boards one of the basics for cake decorating is because they are absolutely necessary for all cakes.
+Not having them ready can really disrupt the entire cake decorating plan (based on my experience!).

 In this series, I am sharing the rest of the steps that I follow to get my cakes ready before frosting and final decoration.

 Cake decorating basics - crumb coat on cake

 Cake Decorating Basics: Cooling a Cake

 - Once my cakes are baked and out of the oven, I remove them from the cake tins.
 I let them cool down to almost room temperature while covered with a piece of kitchen towel.
 This is to make sure the cakes do not dry out while cooling down.
 Once they cool down to a warm temperature, I wrap them with cling film.
 And I let them rest in the refrigerator until they are ready to be used.
 Chilling the cakes while they are still slightly warm helps keep them moist.

 - In cooling the cakes, I always place them on a wire rack upright.
 There are 2 points to make here.
 The first is that wire racks help my cakes cool all round faster.
 It also makes sure the water evaporation does not come into contact with the cakes.
 This helps the cakes last longer.
 Secondly, placing the cakes upright helps make sure they do not get compressed.
 This is especially when the tops are domed while baking.

 Leveling and Layering

 What is leveling a cake?